rafimrfdn/portfolio/src/posts/0026-how-to-connect-a-two-ec2-instances-database-and-files-transfer-using-aws-cli.md

 ## Conclusion

-In this tutorial, you learned how to create a database replication on EBS and EFS.
+In this article, you learned how to create a database replication on EBS and EFS.
+You also learned why the replication is important.

 ## Resources